super-linter/super-linter/README.md

 | **OUTPUT_FOLDER**                 | `super-linter.report` | The location where the output reporting will be generated to.
 Output folder must not previously exist.                                                                           |
 | **OUTPUT_DETAILS**                | `simpler`             | What level of details to be reported.
 Supported formats: simpler or detailed.                                                                                                    |
 | **VALIDATE_ALL_CODEBASE**         | `true`                | Will parse the entire repository and find all files to validate across all types. **NOTE:** When set to `false`, only **new** or **edited** files will be parsed for validation. |

+### LINTER SPECIFIC VARIABLES

+See linters specific variables in their Super-Linter documentation

 ### Template rules files